-The administration effort for the "honorary" CAD administrator increases strongly, because these configurations often have to be changed to meet the current situation.
+The administration effort for the "volunteer" CAD administrator increases greatly, as these configurations often have to be changed to suit the current situation.

 On the face of it, the only alternative to remedy this situation, which is detrimental to the company's performance, appears to be the acquisition of three new licences and more capacity, and thus costs for administration and licence management.

-To meet this general requirement, the following conditions must be met:
+To meet this general requirement, the following conditions must be fulfilled:

-When licenses are scarce, it must be possible to identify and close AutoCAD sessions that are open but not being used productively without much effort in order to release licenses.
+When licences are scarce, it must be possible to identify and close AutoCAD sessions that are open but not in productive use without much effort to free up licences.

-It must be transparent at all times and also for the users who is currently using which license.
+It must be transparent at all times and also for the users who is currently using which licence.

-The actual usage and the usage times must be determined in order to be able to optimize the use of the licenses or to determine a possible actual need for the procurement of additional licenses.
+The actual usage and usage times must be determined in order to be able to optimise the use of the licences or to determine any actual need for the procurement of additional licences.